 "Susan Dalzell combines rigorous editorial skills with an instinctively positive and encouraging perspective.
 She was the difference between an aspiration and a published book.
 I'll always be grateful for her contribution."

 Darragh MacIntyre, Producer and Reporter, BBC Northern Ireland, and author of Conversations (Gill & Macmillan)

 I believe The Feldstein Agency's success is rooted in Paul and Susan Feldstein's many years combined experience in working with, advising and supporting writers.
 I have complete confidence in their experience, skills and knowledge and I appreciate their prompt and professional response to any question or query.
 Their proven effectiveness in the publishing business is enhanced by the exceptional spirit of positivity and encouragement which they offer the writer.
 The Feldstein Agency makes it possible for a writer to simply get on with writing.

-Tony Macaulay, Author of Paperboy (Harper Collins) BreadBoy, All Growed Up, and the forthcoming Little House on the Peace Line (all Blackstaff Press)
+Tony Macaulay, Author of Paperboy (Harper Collins) BreadBoy, All Growed Up, and Little House on the Peace Line (all Blackstaff Press)

 "Susan Dalzell has had an outstanding track record as a commissioning editor and rights executive.
 She knows the book trade, especially in Northern Ireland, inside out.
 She was Gill & Macmillan's first dedicated acquisitions person in Northern Ireland, and established that aspect of our publishing on a solid foundation."

 Fergal Tobin, Former Publishing Director, Gill & Macmillan Publishers, Dublin